DND Living Accommodations Policy Review: Infographic and Frequently Asked Questions

 National Defence reviews its policies on a regular basis to ensure efficient and well aligned service delivery to CAF members and their families.
 While reviewing living accommodations policies, a need to update corresponding regulations governing them was identified.

-Concurrently, the Office of the Auditor General of Canada (OAG) found reasons to improve those policies and made recommendations in their report for DND to do so.
+Concurrently, the Office of the Auditor General of Canada (OAG) found reasons to improve those policies and made recommendations for DND to do so in their 2015 Report, Canadian Armed Forces Housing.
 DND accepted those recommendations and also committed to the Federal Government’s Standing Committee on Public Accounts to respond accordingly.

 Have any changes been made to the calculation of shelter charges or to the amounts that I will have to pay?

-What is commonly called shelter charge, but referred to as monthly charge for occupancy (MCO) on this page, is established and calculated in accordance with QR&O Volume IV, Appendix 4.1, Regulations Respecting the Charges for Residential Housing Units.
-The following changes have been approved as follows:
+What is commonly called shelter charge, but referred to as monthly charge for occupancy (MCO) in this review, is established and calculated in accordance with Queen’s Regulations & Orders (QR&O) Volume IV, Appendix 4.1, Regulations Respecting the Charges for Residential Housing Units.
+The following changes have been approved and were effective as of 1 December 2024:

-- remove provincial rent control as a factor in the monthly charge for RHU occupants.
-As provincial rent control only applies in four provinces, this will remove the discrepancy between geographic locations and will ensure CAF members in DND RHUs the same standardized federally regulated MCO.
-As a result, the next shelter charge adjustment calculation will be impacted.
-This could mean that RHUs occupants in Ontario, British Columbia, Manitoba, and Nova Scotia–the provinces where rent-control was previously factored into local rental market assessments—could see a more significant increase in monthly shelter charges than those in other provinces, whose shelter charges were already assessed against a non-rent-controlled local market.
+• remove provincial rent control as a factor in the monthly charge for RHU occupants.
+As provincial rent control only applies in four provinces, this will remove this discrepancy between geographic locations and will ensure the same standardized federally regulated MCO for CAF members in DND RHUs.
+As a result, shelter charge adjustment calculations will be impacted going forward.
+This could mean that RHUs occupants in Ontario, British Columbia, Manitoba, and Nova Scotia–the provinces where rent-control was previously factored into local rental market assessments—could see a more significant increase in MCO than those in other provinces, whose MCO were already assessed against a non-rent-controlled local market.

 Are there any protections in place to ensure that I can afford a residential housing unit?

-A federal protection is in place that will ensure that an occupant is not charged more than 25% of their gross monthly household income for their monthly occupancy.
-That protection does not account for other charges such as utilities or parking and a caveat enables a limit to this 25% maximum in exceptional cases to maintain fairness and equity.
+A federal protection is in place to ensure that, in most cases, an occupant is not charged more than 25% of their gross monthly household income for their monthly charge for occupancy (MCO).

 Additionally, there is a limit to the annual adjustment of MCO to no more than the limit set out in the Treasury Board guidelines, currently $100.
 This change will preclude a sudden and substantial increase in the MCO, and aligns with federal government policies.